Bloggbild för: DIY: 2 Easy Recipes for Homemade Non-Toxic Slime That's Sustainable & Naturally Fun

 Ingredients:

-• 1.5 tbsp psyllium husk powder (different varieties available, make sure to use a finely ground one, we used Fiberhusk)
+• 1.5 tbsp powdered psyllium husk (there are different varieties, make sure to choose a finely ground one, we used Fiberhusk)

 • 1-2 tsp Pink Pitaya (we used 2 tsp in the pictures)